Importance of Breastfeeding

 IMPORTANCE FOR NURSING PARENTS

-The Womanly Art of Breastfeeding describes some of the physical benefits of breastfeeding for the mother such as reduced rates of breast cancer, uterine, cervical and ovarian cancer.9 The time saved for mother is also immense.
-As a breastfeeding mother, you can feed your baby even during stressful times such as when normal supplies of food and water are not available.
+The Womanly Art of Breastfeeding describes some of the physical benefits of breastfeeding for the mother such as reduced rates of breast cancer, uterine, cervical and ovarian cancer.9 The time saved is also immense.
+As a nursing parent, you can feed your baby even during stressful times such as when normal supplies of food and water are not available.
 See our multilingual resources on Infant Feeding In Emergencies.

 IMPORTANCE FOR EMPLOYERS

-Breastfed babies are healthier babies; thus, mothers who are employed outside the home are likely to miss fewer days of work.10
+Breastfed babies are healthier babies; thus, those who are employed outside the home are likely to miss fewer days of work.10

 IMPORTANCE FOR THE ENVIRONMENT